-5961-3 SPECIAL TOPICS IN ENGLISH 1-3 credit hours Independent study/research on a topic of interest to the student and professor directing the project.
-May be repeated with different topics for a total of six hours.
-Independent study 1-3 hours.
+5961-3 SPECIAL TOPICS IN ENGLISH 1-3 credit hours Studies of varied topics in English.
+May be repeated with different topics for up to 12 hours.
+Lecture 1-3 hours.

-FINANCE (FIN) DEPARTMENT OF BUSINESS
+FINANCE (FIN) BUSINESS

 5053 FINANCIAL AND STATISTICAL CONCEPTS 3 credit hours Financial concepts of business including time value of money and asset valuation, risk and return, financial statement analysis, cost of capital, capital structure, capital budgeting, and working capital management.
 Statistical concepts including descriptive statistics, probability, sampling, correlation and regression.
 This course may not be taken to satisfy MBA elective requirements.
 Satisfies the prerequisites of courses requiring FIN 3603 and STAT 2613.
 Lecture 3 hours.
 Prerequisite: Admission to a Department of Business graduate program.